syncfusion-content/maui-docs/MAUI/AIAssistView/events.md

 ## Request Event and Command

-The `SfAIAssistView` control includes a built-in event called `Request` and a command named `RequetCommand`.
+The `SfAIAssistView` control includes a built-in event called `Request` and a command named `RequestCommand`.
 These are triggered when a request item is sent.

 ### Request Event